pilcru/ghpythonremote/README.rst

 .. code-block:: bash

-   pip install gh-python-remote
-   python -m ghpythonremote._configure_ironpython_installation
+   pip install gh-python-remote --upgrade --process-dependency-links --no-binary=:all: python -m ghpythonremote._configure_ironpython_installation

 The first line installs gh-python-remote in the current Python interpreter.
 The second tries to find your Rhinoceros IronPython installation, and install gh-python-remote there.
+The extra options are necessary to be able to get the pre-release version of rpyc.

 If you do not use the standard Rhinoceros IronPython installation (``%APPDATA%\McNeel\Rhinoceros\5.0\Plug-ins\IronPython (814d908a-e25c-493d-97e9-ee3861957f49)\settings``), you can